Cerebral Palsy Awareness Deserves Attention

 The media loves to promote awareness by shining the spotlight on diseases, disability awareness days and/or months.
 Many places, including The White House, light up in blue for Autism Awareness Month.
 We ‘Think Pink’ for Breast Cancer Awareness Month, we wear crazy socks for Down Syndrome Awareness.
 Don’t get me wrong, these National days/months are important.
 I’m just tired of cerebral palsy getting ignored.
 After all, it is the most common physical disability in childhood, affecting 17 million people worldwide.
 When have you seen anything light up in green for Cerebral Palsy Awareness Month?

-I’ll bet the answer is never unless you follow the CP Dream Team or A Stairway to the Stars Heaven’s Journey with CP on social media.
+I’ll bet the answer is never unless you follow A Stairway to the Stars Heaven’s Journey with CP and other advocates like us on social media.
 Heaven Ramsey (she designed the awareness shirt pictured above) sent out over 500 e-mails, receiving only 10 responses.
-While they did get the Skyview Atlanta to light up green and DJ Hot Toddy from 102.1 FM in Knoxville, TN, to announce National CP Awareness Day on air, there was little to no interest.
+Even though she got the Skyview Atlanta to light up green and DJ Hot Toddy from 102.1 FM in Knoxville, TN, to announce National CP Awareness Day on air — there was little to no interest.
 This is unacceptable!

 Cerebral Palsy Awareness Deserves Attention on World CP Day